Ngawang-Gurung/Airflow-in-WSL/README.md

 > **Note:** The `%` character allows connections from any IP address.
 Ensure you use a unique username and a strong password.

+These ALTER and DROP statements are for refrences only.

 If the user is already created and you want to change the password later:

 ```sql